From the time I was a little child, I always asked myself: Is the American Bully a good family dog?

 If not properly trained, it would not be uncommon for an American bully to attack or chase smaller animals like cats or squirrels that enter into the yard.

-With proper socialization, this can be overcome, but in general, American bullies do the best when they are the only pet in the house and can be the center of all your attention and love.
+With proper socialization, this can be overcome.
+In general, American bullies do the best when they are the only pet in the house and can be the center of all your attention and love.

 Are American Bullies Good With Kids?